Loading617/Mim/README.md

 # Mim
-Remote Control for IPTV Players for Windows
+Channel Manager and Remote Control for IPTV Players for Windows